uber-go/guide/src/var-scope.md

 # Reduce Scope of Variables

-Where possible, reduce scope of variables.
+Where possible, reduce scope of variables and constants.
 Do not reduce the scope if it conflicts with [Reduce Nesting](nest-less.md).

 <table>